-The underwriting discounts and commissions are 8% of the initial public offering price, except (i) with respect to the first \$2.5 million of units purchased in this offering by persons or entities who were our stockholders and/or holders of our convertible promissory notes as of March 19, 2014, on which the underwriting discount and commission shall be 3.75% and (ii) with respect to the additional \$3.5 million of units purchased by persons or entities who were our stockholders and/or holders of our convertible promissory notes as of March 19, 2014, on which the underwriting discount and commission shall be 7%.
+The underwriting discounts and commissions are 8% of the initial public offering price, except (i) with respect to the first \$2.5 million of units purchased by our stockholders and convertible promissory noteholders as of March 19, 2014, on which the underwriting discount and commission shall be 3.75% and (ii) with respect to the remaining amount of units purchased by our stockholders and convertible noteholders as of March 19, 2014, on which the underwriting discount and commission shall be 7%.
 Our stockholders and convertible noteholders as of March 19, 2014 include Vivo Ventures and our Chairman, Ernest Mario and entities associated with Vivo Ventures and Ernest Mario.
+In the event that these entities, collectively, do not purchase a minimum of \$6,000,000 of units in this offering, we will not consummate this offering.
 We have agreed to pay the underwriters the discounts and commissions set forth below, assuming either no exercise or full exercise by the underwriters of the underwriters' over-allotment option.
-In addition, we have agreed to reimburse the underwriters for certain expenses incurred in connection with this offering, including but not limited to road show expenses, in an amount not to exceed \$200,000 for all expenses.
-Pursuant to the terms of the engagement letter with Maxim, we agreed to pay \$60,000 as an advance payment toward Maxim's accountable expenses, or the Advance.
-As of the date of this prospectus, we have paid the Advance to Maxim.
-The Advance shall be applied towards Maxim's accountable expenses.
-Any portion of the Advance will be returned to us in the event it is not actually incurred.
+In addition, we have agreed to reimburse the underwriters for certain expenses incurred in connection with this offering, including but not limited to road show expenses, in an amount not to exceed \$150,000 for all expenses.